Cityfibre’s Alan Trueman was named as 2022’s Most Influential individual for driving change around the telecoms sector.

 The SHP Most Influential Awards recognise the people who have the biggest, positive impact on health and safety in the UK, making a difference not just to their own organisation but to the wider profession or society.
 Each year SHP publishes an unranked list of the most influential individuals, as well as one stand-out winner.

 Most Influential is brought to you as part of the wider SHP Awards, in collaboration with Shirley Parsons, HSEQ talent experts.
 The awards are completely free to enter and winners are decided by a panel of independent judges and by public vote.

 Most Influential Individual

-Finally, SHP readers are asked to vote for the one person on the list who they feel has made the biggest impact and deserves to be crowned the Most Influential Individual of the year.
+Then, SHP readers were asked to vote for the one person on the list who they feel has made the biggest impact and deserved to be crowned the Most Influential Individual of the year.